ModelEarth/community/challenge/README.md

 <h1 style="font-weight:300">Sustainable Communities <span style="white-space:nowrap">Web Challenge</span></h1>
 -->

 <i>The US Environmental Protection Agency (EPA) presents a virtual coding challenge to customize our <a href="../../io/">Web Apps for Communities</a>.
 Presented with <a href="https://www.codeforamerica.org/" target="_blank">Code for America</a>, this official US Federal Challenge event is offering a total of $10,000 in cash awards.
 Additional project support provided by the Georgia Center of Innovation.
-Start anytime from now up until <span style="white-space: nowrap;">October 2, 2021.</span></i>
+Start anytime from <b>now up until <span style="white-space: nowrap;">October 2, 2021.</span></b></i>

 <h2><b>Work Sessions</b></h2>